tdiprima/ML-Python-Projects/docs/Display.md

 Note that the predicted labels will be integers between 0 and 9 (inclusive) corresponding to the 10 classes in your target variable.

+## Interpret the graph

-### I see dots scattered everywhere in a box...
+I see dots scattered everywhere in a box...

-<span style="color:#000088; font-weight:bold">That worked!
+<span style="color:#0000dd; font-weight:bold">That worked!
 I am now looking at a scatterplot.
 How do I interpret this graph?
 Like, specifically, if I see a dot at x=1, y=2, what does that tell me?</span>

 Great to hear that the plot is working!